benedekaibas/intro-compilers-thain/README.md

 ## 🧠 Goals

-- Develop a deeper understanding of compiler internals
+- Develop a deeper understanding of compiler structure and internals
 - Implement a small compiler/interpreter as I progress through the book
-- Take structured notes to prepare for advanced courses or research in **Programming Languages** and **Compiler Engineering**
+- Take structured notes to prepare for advanced courses and research in **Programming Languages** and **Compiler Engineering**

 ---